Fremont County, Wyoming: Government and infrastructure

 The Wyoming Department of Corrections Wyoming Honor Farm is located in Riverton.
 The Wyoming Department of Health Wyoming Life Resource Center (WLRC), originally the Wyoming State Training School (WSTS), a residential facility for physically and mentally disabled people, is located in Lander.
 Both facilities were operated by the Wyoming Board of Charities and Reform until that agency was dissolved as a result of a state constitutional amendment passed in November 1990.

 Fremont County voters have been reliably Republican for decades.
 Since 1936, in only one national election did the county voters select the Democratic Party candidate (as of 2024).

 Despite the county's strong Republican lean, a few Democratic-leaning precincts exist west of the county seat of Riverton, in the Wind River Indian Reservation.
+The county’s state legislative delegation also includes one Democrat within the House of Representatives.